lokeshjain2008/lokeshjain2008.github.io/_posts/2015-07-17-Javascript-ES-6-easy-tutorials.md

 - data flows only in the one direction. down the tree
 - conceptually, we never update or mutate do re-render

-- docker ,webpack, react, emberJs, tools

-- Goal for 2 days
-- set Atom to do more
-- flow, from nuclide

 ### ES-6 core concept with exmaples.
 I heard longtime ago that new JavaScript is coming.
 There are lot of buzz around it.
 I was waiting to use it code but no browser supports it fully.